-August 27, 2017 \$ August 28, 2016 \$
+August 26, 2018 \$ August 27, 2017 \$

 (in thousands of dollars)

-Amounts due to companies owned by a shareholder or director of the Company Amounts due to a company owned by a party related to a shareholder of the Company 41 - 150 30
+Amounts due to companies owned by a shareholder or director of the Company Amounts due to a company owned by a party related to a 46 41

-Amounts due to a company owned by a party related to a director of the Company 21 4
+director of the Company 19 21

-62 184
+65 62

-The Company has an investment in common shares of a company owned by a party related to a shareholder of the Company.
-The Company does not have the ability to significantly influence the operations of this company and, accordingly, has accounted for the investment as a financial asset (available for sale), and is carried at nominal value.
+The Company had an investment in common shares of a company owned by a party related to a shareholder of the Company.
+The Company did not have the ability to significantly influence the operations of this company and, accordingly, had accounted for the investment as a financial asset (available for sale).
+During the 52-week period ended August 26, 2018, the Company sold these shares for cash proceeds of \$97,000 and recorded a gain of \$97,000.